 5. Final Exam

 3 hours multi-part problem solving questions: will cover all the lectures, JiTT, Homework and Computer Exercises, and labs.
 Written sample answers will not be provided.
-Help with questions that you have made a genuine attempt to answer may be provided by your lecturer/tutor either individually or in a group.
+Help with questions that you have made a genuine attempt to answer may be provided by your lecturer/tutor either individually or in group.